Vol of Vol

 What Is Vol of Vol?

 Vol of vol (volatility of volatility) refers to the second-order measure of market uncertainty: how much implied volatility itself is expected to fluctuate.
-While the VIX measures the 30-day implied volatility of the S&P 500, the VVIX — published by the CBOE — measures the expected volatility of the VIX over the same horizon, derived from the prices of VIX options.
-In options pricing theory, vol of vol is a core parameter in stochastic volatility models (such as the Heston model), where volatility is not assumed constant but itself follows a random process.
-High vol of vol means the volatility regime itself is unstable and unpredictable — traders pricing options must demand larger premiums to compensate for the uncertainty about what volatility will be, causing the volatility skew and term structure to reprice in complex, non-linear ways.
+While the VIX measures the 30-day implied volatility of the S&P 500, the VVIX, published by the CBOE, measures the expected volatility of the VIX over the same 30-day horizon, derived from the prices of VIX options across a range of strikes.
+In options pricing theory, vol of vol is a core parameter in stochastic volatility models such as the Heston model and the SABR model, where volatility is not assumed constant but itself follows a mean-reverting random process.
+The vol of vol parameter directly governs the curvature of the volatility smile, higher vol of vol steepens wings and introduces more pronounced convexity into the skew surface.
+High vol of vol means the volatility regime itself is unstable and fundamentally unpredictable; traders pricing options must demand larger premiums to compensate for the added uncertainty about where volatility will settle, causing the entire volatility surface, skew, term structure, and absolute level, to reprice in complex, non-linear ways that first-order VIX monitoring alone cannot capture.

 Why It Matters for Traders